mojotron/library/README.md

 - CRUD application (Create, Read, Update, and Delete) - in this case book objects in the library.
 - Storage API - use of localStorage for saving user data

+## Part 2 ES6 Classes

+Next step in curriculum is to refactor current code, from ES5 constructor functions to ES6 Classes.
+You can check up refactored code in [js/class_script.js](https://github.com/mojotron/library/blob/main/js/class_script.js) file.

+### What have I learned?

+- class keyword - special function, template for object creation
+- class constructor function - special method for creating and initializing instance of the class.
+- setter method with set - binds property to a function to be called when there is an attempt to set that property
+- getter method with get - binds property to a function that will be called when that property is looked up
+- public instance field declaration